adrianblakey/slot-car-ecom/README.md

 Normally you can't disable arming (arm=0) in analog mode (unless you build with ANALOG which disables that).
 This is because it becomes impossible to distinguish between digital high level and analog high level.
 But in with ANALOG_PIN overriding the default analog throttle pin (the same as the digital input pin), it becomes possible.

 ANALOG_PIN forces the firmware to sample analog throttle values on a different pin.
 By default, it's the same pin, e.g. PA2 or PA6.
 However in our case, PA2 is digital input and PA6 is analog.
 Since they are separated, there's no aforementioned problem, hence no there is no restriction on arming.

+The FULL_DUTY build opton allows you to set DUTY_MIN to 100% so that you can run at full 100% duty at any input voltage (once the start-up is completed).
+If you then set DAMP=ON, TIMING=4, FREQ_MIN=24, FREQ_MAX=24 the increase in speed at a 5V supply, compared to firmware that is built without the FULL_DUTY opton, is about 0.3% higher.

 # Misc.
 Notes